simp/simp-doc/docs/glossary.rst

    RVM
    Ruby Version Manager
-      command-line tool which allows you to easily install, manage, and work with multiple :term:`Ruby` environments from interpreters to sets of gems.
+      A command-line tool which allows you to easily install, manage, and work with multiple :term:`Ruby` environments from interpreters to sets of gems.